blangwell/TypeScript-ToDo-List/README.md

 ```
 import { Footer, Header } from './layout';
 ```
-Now you can uncomment each inside yur return statement and view them in your browser!
+Now you can uncomment each inside your return statement and view them in your browser!

 ### Implement the List component